 Wearing a retainer is a very important part of your orthodontic treatment.
-If you use a retainer for maintain your beautiful smile, Zaytoun Orthodontics’ Dr. Henry Zaytoun Jr. has 4 professional recommendations for helping you keep your retainer fresh and clean!
+If you use a retainer to maintain your beautiful smile, Zaytoun Orthodontics’ Dr. Henry Zaytoun Jr. has 4 professional recommendations for helping you keep your retainer fresh and clean!

 How to Clean Your Retainer Thoroughly

 - Use Toothpaste and a Soft Toothbrush.
 This is the method most often recommended by Dr. Zaytoun and the team at Zaytoun Orthodontics.
 If you choose to use the toothbrush and toothpaste method, make sure you DON’T use tartar control toothpaste as it contains abrasive ingredients.
 These abrasive toothpastes are not suited for cleaning retainers with harsh brushes because the repeating rubbing can scratch the retainer acrylic which may leave areas for bacteria to grow.
 Instead, scrub all sides of your retainer gently with a soft brush.